History of the New York Giants (1994–present): 2004 NFL draft and arrival of Eli Manning

 Coming out of Ole Miss in 2004 Eli Manning was the prized draft pick in that year's draft.

 After a brief search, Ernie Accorsi hired Tom Coughlin, a one-time assistant of former Giants' coach Bill Parcells, to be the Giants new head coach.
 Coughlin had been the inaugural head coach of the Jacksonville Jaguars, and led them to the AFC Championship Game twice.
 He became the 16th head coach in franchise history.
 His stark, disciplinarian methods contrasted with the lax style employed by the departed Fassel.
 The Giants decided that their primary need was a franchise quarterback.
 Accorsi—who had coveted John Elway when he was Colts general manager in 1983—saw University of Mississippi quarterback Eli Manning as a similar talent.
 Manning's brother Peyton, and his father Archie, had already established successful careers as NFL quarterbacks.
 Though Accorsi wanted Manning, and Manning wanted to play in New York, Accorsi was unable to reach a deal to trade up to acquire him with the San Diego Chargers, who then used the first pick on Manning.

 Manning had indicated before the draft that he did not want to play for the Chargers, and appeared unhappy when selected by them.
-After the pick was made, Chargers general manager AJ Smith called Accorsi to make a deal.
+After the pick was made, Chargers general manager A. J. Smith called Accorsi to make a deal.
 Part of the deal was that the Giants would select quarterback Philip Rivers out of North Carolina State University with the fourth pick overall and trade that pick, plus other selections (including the Giants first round pick the following year), to the Chargers for Manning's rights and additional considerations.
 When the trade was announced, the crowd in attendance at the draft (which was held in New York) cheered.

 When Kerry Collins made it known that he did not want to stay with the Giants until they eventually demoted him for Manning, the Giants released Collins.
 They later signed quarterback Kurt Warner, to serve as the interim quarterback until Manning was deemed ready to play.
 Warner had led the St. Louis Rams to two Super Bowls, winning one of them.
 However, Warner had been affected by injuries, specifically a broken hand, which reduced his effectiveness and led to his release by the Rams.